Azeloprazole

 Azeloprazole (also known as Z-215 or E3710) is a drug under investigation for acid-related medical conditions responsive to suppressing the production of stomach acid.
-It is considered to be a member of the proton pump inhibitor class of medications.
+It is considered a member of the proton pump inhibitor class of medications.

 Medical uses

 Azeloprazole is an acid suppressing drug being studied for the treatment of gastroesophageal reflux disease (GERD).

 Pharmacology

 Mechanism of action

 Azeloprazole, like other drugs of the proton pump inhibitor class, works by inhibiting the hydrogen potassium adenosine triphosphatase (H+/K+ ATPase) acid pump.
-The term "proton pump inhibitor" comes from the recognition of hydrogen as a single proton.
+The term "proton pump inhibitor" comes from the recognition of hydrogen cations as a single proton.
 H+/K+ ATPase pumps, found in parietal cells in the stomach, are ultimately responsible for secreting acid into the lumen of the stomach.
-By inhibiting the secretion of acid, proton pump inhibitors are considered to be useful in the treatment of "acid-related diseases" (e.g. gastroesophageal reflux disease).
+By inhibiting the secretion of acid, proton pump inhibitors are considered useful in treating "acid-related diseases" (e.g. gastroesophageal reflux disease).